d3/d3/ISSUE_TEMPLATE.md

-PLEASE READ THIS BEFORE SUBMITTING A NEW ISSUE.
+PLEASE DO NOT SUBMIT ISSUES IN THIS REPOSITORY.

 ARE YOU ASKING FOR HELP?
 Please use Stack Overflow tag d3.js and include a link to a live, minimal example, preferably on bl.ocks.org.
 If you have a question, consider the d3-js Google Group or the d3-js Slack.